 Below: Male students, mostly

 WWII vets, play in the college’s

 first and last football game, in 1946.

 And Skidmore has continued the tradition of community service.
-When America entered World War I, every Skidmore student, faculty member, and administrator joined the school’s chapter of the Red Cross, to knit warm garments for soldiers, roll bandages for military hospitals, and aid families of servicemen.
-During the Great Depression sociology students surveyed Saratoga’s unemployed and tried to convince local employers to hire more workers.
-In World War II all students were required to perform “community service” (cleaning dorms and serving meals to replace college employees who had found work in defense industries) and to support the war effort through everything from working in victory gardens to scanning the skies for enemy planes.
-Skidmore students have regularly volunteered in local schools, hospitals, and social-service agencies.
+When America entered World War I, every Skidmore student, faculty member and administrator joined the school’s chapter of the Red Cross, to knit warm garments for soldiers, roll bandages for military hospitals and aid families of servicemen.
+During the Great Depression, sociology students surveyed Saratoga’s unemployed and tried to convince local employers to hire more workers.
+During World War II, all students were required to perform “community service” (cleaning dorms and serving meals to replace college employees who had found work in defense industries) and to support the war effort through everything from working in victory gardens to scanning the skies for enemy planes.
+Skidmore students have regularly volunteered in local schools, hospitals and social-service agencies.